CodingClubAtWali/COVID-19-Smart-Scraper-and-ChatBot/README.md

 pip3 install dnspython
 ```

 You will also need the appropriate chromedriver that maches your chrome version installed.
-You chrome version can be seen from the following link ```bash
+You chrome version can be seen from the following link```
 chrome://settings/help
 ```
 ## Usage